 Input in HTML and XML

-If you want to use a certain Unicode characters in HTML or XML, you can also use it directly with the code of the character.
+If you want to use a certain Unicode character in HTML or XML, you can also therefore directly use the code of the character.
 For decimal codes, the notation is � and � for hexadecimal codes.
-The code can be entered directly in this form in the HTML or XML file, where 0000 have to be replaced by the number of the Unicode character.
-In HTML, there is yet another way to enter Unicode and special characters.
-This is called named entities, which means that you can enter a name for some characters in a HTML file.
-For example, the coding for Ä is Ä (A-Umlaut).
-A list of related characters and codes is available here.
+The code can be entered directly in this form into the HTML source code or the XML file, where 0000 have to be replaced by the code of the Unicode character in decimal respectively hexadecimal notation.
+That is, for example, © or © for the copyright sign ©.

-Unicode in Microsoft Word
+Unicode in Microsoft Word, WordPad and LibreOffice

 From Microsoft Word 2002 on, you can enter a Unicode character directly via its code.
 To do this, just enter the hexadecimal code of the character directly as text into the Word document and then press the key combination ALT + C (ALT + X in dialog fields).
 The requested Unicode character that hides behind this code then automatically appears.
 The same key combination can also be used to show the code of the sign or character that is currently in front of the cursor.
 So, with the repeated press of ALT + C, it can be switched between the code and the character.